TV Meteorologist

 Here in Lake County, Illinois (Zion) we have had nothing that resembles winter.
 No snow.
 No slick roads.
 No dangerous windchill conditions.
 Most daytime temperatures are above freezing.
 Next to nothing for rain.
 What is going on here?

-Asked by Clarence over 8 years ago
+Asked by Clarence about 9 years ago

 I usually answer this questions like this.
 I really don't like the use of the word "normal" in weather.
 "Average" is better.
 Over simplified, if the "normal temperature for this date is 75 degrees and we look a the records for the last 100 years.
 In theory half of those years the temperature could have been 50 degrees and half 100 degrees.
 The "normal" is 75 but it was never 75.
 So, there are swings in the global weather patterns constantly you're at one end of the swing!
 Hope that makes sense.